 For most applications, magnetic level gauges often require little maintenance.
 No need to constantly recalibrate your equipment – these devices provide repeatable, reliable, and precise level information for you to continuously monitor and record fluid levels.

 What to Look For in a Magnetic Level Gauge

 It’s always important to specify a proper magnetic level gauge that’s suitable for the operating conditions of your specific process.
 This will be heavily influenced by:

-Aggressive fluid can be addressed by adjusting the construction of both the chamber and the float to higher grade materials such as Hastelloy or Alloy 20.
+Aggressive fluid can be addressed by adjusting the construction of both the chamber and the float to higher-grade materials such as Hastelloy or Alloy 20.

 Here at LJ Star, we know that process engineers need the best.
-That’s why we offer advanced, non-intrusive magnetic level gauge that provides accurate level readings while protecting operators from high pressure and/or high-temperature fluids.
+That’s why we offer an advanced, non-intrusive magnetic level gauge that provides accurate level readings while protecting operators from high pressure and/or high-temperature fluids.